 Everyone can learn

-This does not mean, however, that we must presume that the person is already fully literate with age-appropriate receptive and expressive language skills.
-It means we don’t and can’t know what that person’s potential is until we provide him or her with accessible tools, and the training needed to use those tools.
+We don’t and can’t know what that person’s potential is until we provide him or her with accessible tools, and the time and training needed to use those tools.

 Everyone can learn and grow, given appropriate training and tools.
 This doesn’t mean that everyone can learn everything.
 You may never be a championship skier, but with appropriate instruction and practice and ski equipment that fits you properly, you can learn basic moves and become more skilled.
 But without skis and instruction, you will never realize your potential as a skier.
 It’s the same with communication for non-speaking people.
 Everyone has potential, but the right AAC system and effective instruction are needed before that potential can be revealed and realized.

-How do these two principles - everyone has something to say, and everyone can learn - influence the AAC system and vocabulary we choose?
+When we believe that everyone has something to say, and everyone can learn, it influences the AAC system and vocabulary we choose.
 How can we be sure to use a vocabulary that allows people to reveal and realize their potential?

 People with little or no speech are in a unique and vulnerable position.
 They literally can’t say what we don’t give them the words for.
 This is why we should choose a vocabulary that gives access to as many words as possible.
 We just don’t know what someone who can’t speak will want to say when they’re given a voice with all the words.